Andrea Jeremiah

-Andrea Maria Jeremiah (born 21 December 1985), known professionally as Andrea Jeremiah, is an Indian actress and singer who works predominantly in Tamil and Malayalam films.
+Andrea Maria Jeremiah (born 21 December 1985) is an Indian actress and singer who works predominantly in Tamil films.
 She is a recipient of several awards including nominations for Filmfare Awards South.

 Andrea made her playback singing debut with "Kannum Kannum Nokia" in the Tamil film Anniyan, with music composed by Harris Jayaraj.
 She made her acting debut in the Tamil film Pachaikili Muthucharam (2007).
 She has since appeared in several commercially successful films such as Annayum Rasoolum (2013), Vishwaroopam (2013), Tadakha (2013), Endrendrum Punnagai (2013), Aranmanai (2014), Loham (2015), Thoppil Jopaan (2016), Taramani (2017), Aval (2017), Vada Chennai (2018), Aranmanai 3 (2021) and Anel Meley Pani Thuli (2022).

 Early life and education

 Andrea Jeremiah was born in an Anglo Indian family, in Arakkonam, Tamil Nadu.

-Andrea's father is a lawyer at the Madras High Court.
+Her father is a lawyer at the Madras High Court.
 She has one younger sister and was raised near Chennai.
 She went to St. Joseph's Anglo-Indian Higher Secondary School, Perambur, Chennai, and graduated from Women's Christian College.

 Andrea learned classical piano when she was eight.
 At age 10, she was a part of a Jackson Five-style troupe called Young Stars which formed the base of her early singing and music composing career.
 She was also a theatre artist in her college and appeared in several stage plays organised by The Madras Players and EVAM.
 She was the President of the Student Senate at Women's Christian College.
 She also organised a company, The Show Must Go On (TSMGO Productions), to promote live art and artistes.
 Andrea said that as a college student, she turned down every film offer she got as she had no intention of becoming a film actor.